 In early 2010, Penn State became the first North American university to join the Volvo Group’s Academic Partner Program.
 This partnership is focusing on diesel combustion and efficiency, alternative fuels, intelligent transportation systems and vehicle and driver safety systems.
 Penn State is well-known for its expertise in engine and combustion research as well as heavy-duty vehicle testing.

-The Volvo Research and Educational Foundation has funded a new Center for Sustainable Urban Freight Systems at Rensselaer Polytechnic Institute in Troy, N.Y.
-Plans are already underway to conduct research with Penn State and institutions in the United Kingdom, Japan, the Netherlands and Australia to better understand traffic and ways to manage congestion.
+The Volvo Research and Educational Foundation has funded a new Center for Sustainable Urban Freight Systems at Rensselaer Polytechnic Institute in Troy, New York.
+Plans are underway to conduct research with Penn State and institutions in the United Kingdom, Japan, the Netherlands and Australia to better understand traffic and ways to manage congestion.

 New River Community College